Before attending Garvald... Rosie just wanted to stay in bed all day.

 Patrick, Rosie’s dad

 “The best thing about coming to Garvald is having jokes and fun and being with people,” Rosie says.
-She is also happier now she is in her own flat.
-Jeanette Cochrane, one of the workshop leaders, has seen how this move to independence has made Rosie seem more confident.

 “I like doing lots of things,” Rosie says, from making pies in the kitchens to glittery cards to be sold to the public.
 One of her pictures has featured in an exhibition, and she is also making her first forays into horticulture with the Land Group.